Alex-Quinn/front-range-moderates/_app/_pages/about.md

 {: .largetype}
 Ever trekked out to climb a “classic” only to find it’s crumbly, awkward, or dangerous?
 Yeah, me too.

 Some days, exploring is part of the fun.
-Other days, you just want curated list.
+Other days, you just want a curated list.

 Defining "moderate"
 {: .largetype}